The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 The corrosive damage bypasses armor effectiveness, making this weapon ideal for situations where standard ballistic damage would be significantly reduced.

-Crowd Control Situations: The machine gun’s high rate of fire combined with its area denial potential makes it excellent for suppressing multiple enemies.
-You can sweep fire across groups and watch armor dissolve.
+Crowd Control Situations: The machine gun’s high rate of fire combined with its area denial potential makes it excellent for suppressing multiple enemies simultaneously.

 Where This Weapon Struggles

-Creature-Type Enemies: Here’s the big limitation: most organic creatures in The Outer Worlds 2 are resistant or immune to corrosive and shock damage.
+Creature-Type Enemies: Most organic creatures in The Outer Worlds 2 are resistant or immune to corrosive and shock damage.
 This includes:

 • Wildlife and fauna